21062872/ADS1_assignment2/README.md

 # ADS1_assignment2
-This repository created for sore artefacts related to ADS1 assignment2
+This repository created for store artefacts related to ADS1 assignment2

+contains: .py file with logic for assignment2 report (file name: assignment2_answers.py)